 The claims against the federal, provincial, and municipal governments are ongoing, with SON's appeal striving to establish Aboriginal title to the waters surrounding the Bruce Peninsula.
 Several municipalities were involved in the trial, which began in 2019, including Grey County which settled by turning over forested land to SON (Saugeen Shores, 2022).
 The original claim, filed in 1994, seeks significant compensation and punitive damages totaling $80 billion and $10 billion each.
 (Saugeen Shores, 2022)

 Section 3: Methods

 To calculate the Biocapacity of SON’s traditional territory, a map was created using QGIS to portray the area of the claim as well as the various land classifications (Figure 1).
 These are used in calculating Biocapacity, specifically the six Biocapacity components that consist of wetlands, forests, grazing land, cropland, built-up land, and freshwater.
-Data was retrieved from the Ontario Land Cover Compilation (OLCC) on the Ontario GeoHub (OMNR, 2014).
+Data was retrieved from the Ontario Land Cover Compilation (OLCC) on the Ontario GeoHub (Ontario Ministry of Natural Resources and Forestry, 2014).
 To portray the boundaries of SON’s land claim, a map detailing the region was retrieved from the nation’s website and traced onto QGIS as a polygon in a new shapefile.
 The Clip Raster by Mask Layer function in QGIS was utilized to crop the OLCC data to the size of the boundary’s shapefile.
 Once the map was representative of SON’s traditional territories, data on the land use types was extracted to calculate the Biocapacity.
 This was done through the Processing Toolbox Panel in QGIS by running a Raster Layer Unique Values Report.